oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 {: #example title="Example Illustrating Sub-optimal Use of the ACL Model with a Prefix List"}

 Such a configuration is suboptimal for both:

 - Network controllers that
    need to manipulate large files.
 All or a subset for this configuration will need to be passed to the underlying network devices

-- Devices may receive such a confirguration and thus will need to maintain it locally.
+- Devices may receive such a configuration and thus will need to maintain it locally.

 ({{example_1}} depicts an example of an optimized structure: